ahillss/ReverseEngineeringNotes/README.md

 * ```frame 0``` - change frame to the integer provided
 * ```bt``` - a stack trace

+## Calculating hex for instructions

+To modify a binary using a hex editor, you will need to know the hex codes for each instruction.
+This can be done using [rasm2](https://github.com/radare/radare2/wiki/Rasm2) from the [Radare](https://radare.org) collection of disassembly tools.

+e.g. to call a function at ```0x8050e3c``` from address ```0x8051cee``` you would use ```rasm2 -o 0x8051cee -a x86 -b 32 'call 0x8050e3c'``` to generate the hex ```e8 49 f1 ff ff```.

+Something to be aware, I had some trouble where entered assembly (involving dereferencing a pointer) that either was invalid or rasm2 didn't support, and it generated code sans the dereferencing part.

 ## Layout of executables and libraries

 Binary executable and library formats tend to contain a series of headers detailing information like versions, 16/32/64 bit, endianness, machine, linked libraries, code/data section locations, virtual memory offsets, etc. After the headers or (maybe) in between are code/data section and other data like resources etc.